26 Great Books on Vietnam

 “Innocence is a kind of insanity.”

 I’ve read The Quiet American twice.
 The first time was 20 years ago, and the second time was while I was traveling through Vietnam in 2015.
-It’s a complex book that is better the second or third time around when you have more time to uncover its multiple layers.
+It’s a complex book that is better the second or third time when you can uncover its multiple layers.

 The Quiet American is a brilliant book.
-So many things in this book are a metaphor for something more important.
-Pyle is a metaphor for the United States’ arrogance and ignorance.
+So many things in it are a metaphor for something more important.
+For example, Pyle is a metaphor for the United States’ arrogance and ignorance.
 This quote from Fowler describes Pyle (but really America) perfectly:

 “That was my first instinct — to protect him.
 It never occurred to me that there was a greater need to protect myself.
 Innocence always calls mutely for protection when we would be so much wiser to guard ourselves against it: innocence is like a dumb leper who has lost his bell, wandering the world, meaning no harm.”